Harvard Business School MBA: Acceptance Rate, Deadlines, Cost, Requirements, & Program Overview

 Year One

-The Harvard Business School MBA curriculum is constantly evolving, but it’s designed to cover broad-based fundamentals in business education, teach candidates how to manage organizations, and set them up to learn throughout life through real world practice and conceptual learning.
+Fall: The Harvard Business School MBA curriculum is constantly evolving, but it’s designed to cover broad-based fundamentals in business education, teach candidates how to manage a student association and other organizations, and set them up to learn throughout the student life through real-world practice and conceptual learning.

 Harvard runs on the semester system.
 During their first year at HBS, all students pursue the same course of study: the required curriculum and FIELD (a global immersion course in which students work with a Global Partner company to address a product or service challenge).
 Harvard seeks to educate leaders on practical skills and to bridge the knowing-doing gap through this early exposure to the corporate world.
 HBS operates exclusively on the rigorous and academically challenging case method.